aycakcayy/react-class2/README.md

 # Getting Started with Create React App

-In this project, i try to get practice with react fundamentals, props, state hook etc.
+In this project, i get practice with react fundamentals, props, state hook etc.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).